+[THE FOLLOWING TEXT TO REPLACE THAT OF SECTION 7.3.3.
+“Statistics applying to portions of cells”

 By default, the statistical method indicated by cell_methods is assumed to have been evaluated over the entire horizontal area of the cell.
 Sometimes, however, it is useful to limit consideration to only a portion of a cell (e.g. a mean over the sea-ice area).
-To indicate this, one of two conventions may be used.
+The portion concerned is constant in time in some cases, but it could be time-varying.
+Grid cell “portions” that can be considered are only those permitted to be associated with the standard_name_ “area_type”.
+There are two options for indicating when a quantity represents a portion of a cell.

-The first convention is a method that can be used for the common case of a single area-type.
+The first method can be used for the common case that the cell_method applies to a single area-type.
 In this case, the cell_methods attribute may include a string of the form "name: method where type".
 Here name could, for example, be area and type may be any of the strings permitted for a variable with a standard_name of area_type.
-As an example, if the method were mean and the area_type were sea_ice, then the data would represent a mean over only the sea ice portion of the grid cell.
-If the data writer expects type to be interpreted as one of the standard area_type strings, then none of the variables in the netCDF file should be given a name identical to that of the string (because the second convention, described in the next paragraph, takes precedence).
+As an example, if the method is “area: mean where sea_ice”, then the data would represent a mean over only the sea ice portion of the grid cell.
+When this first option is adopted, none of the variables in the netCDF file should be given a name identical to the string that names the area_type.
+This restriction is imposed so that it will be clear that the metadata should not be interpreted following the second option (described in the next paragraph), which takes precedence.

-The second convention is the more general.
+The second method for indicating that a statistic applies to only a portion of a cell is more general because it can reference multiple area-types.
+This may be needed when a variable has a dimension that ranges across various area types.
 In this case, the cell_methods entry is of the form "name: method where typevar".
 Here typevar is a string-valued auxiliary coordinate variable or string-valued scalar coordinate variable (see Section 6.1, "Labels") with a standard_name of area_type.
 The variable typevar contains the name(s) of the selected portion(s) of the grid cell to which the method is applied.
-This convention can accommodate cases in which a method is applied to more than one area type and the result is stored in a single data variable (with a dimension which ranges across the various area types).
-It provides a convenient way to store output from land surface models, for example, since they deal with many area types within each surface gridbox (e.g., vegetation, bare_ground, snow, etc.).
+This method provides a convenient way to store output from land surface models, for example, since they deal with many area types within each surface gridbox (e.g., vegetation, bare_ground, snow, etc.).

+[EXAMPLE 7.6 SHOULD APPEAR HERE]